Bihu: The Seven days

 Manuh Bihu: The New Year Day, the day after the goru bihu, is called the manuh bihu.
 Elders are shown respect, with gifts of bihuwan (a gamosa), a hachoti (kerchief), a cheleng etc., and their blessings are sought.
 Children are given new clothes, and Husori singing begins on this day, and people visit their relatives and friends.

-Husori: Village elders move from household to households singing carols, also in the style of bihu geets, called husoris.
+Husori: Village elders move from household to household, singing carols in the style of bihu geets, called husoris.